 Outbound Not Answered – this is an outbound call without the callee’s answer.

-Transferred – this is either inbound or outbound call that was transferred to the extension, another agent, or an external number, and the agent who made a transfer, left the conversation right after transferring.
+Transferred – this is either an inbound or outbound call that was transferred to the extension, another agent, or an external number, and the agent who made a transfer, left the conversation right after transferring.

 Warm Transferred – this is a transferred call with both the agent who made a transfer and the person the call was transferred to, participating in the conversation.